City Experiences

 1. Staying in a hostel is a great way to meet random people and explore city nightlife.
 Avoid boutique hotels unless they have a reputation for taking their guests out or have long-term guests.
 Check out these fun Hostels that have tons of common areas to hang out, daily activities and nightly events that are sure to be memorable.

-3. Use Facebook and Twitter to find out about open events.
-We have a full event calendar and post weekly articles with Things to Do.
-Buenos Aires is full of people trying to hang out and they are posting on both of these sites.
-From writing groups and expat bars to futbol tournaments and shows, open invitations are legit and should be taken advantage of.
+3. Use Facebook to find out about open events.
+Buenos Aires is full of people trying to hang out and they are posting on Facebook looking for like-minded people.
+The Buenos Aires Expat Hub is that biggest Expat Facebook page (July 2020), but there are countless others dedicated to more niche interests.
+From foodie groups that dine at some of the best restaurants together to futbol tournaments and shows, open invitations are legit and should be taken advantage of.

 Getting involved in sports is not only good for your mind and body but also a great way to meet new people.